samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

     output              covariance_test.txt # output filename

 *NOTE*: All other sections for the halo model have to be specified as well to run the covariance code succesfully!
-Currently the sampler setup is also required, but only the required parameters have to be specified, and won't be actually used.
+Currently the sampler setup is also required, but only the data input without the covariance or setup parameters has to be specified.
+The current setup requires input data files to for which the covariance will be calculated, and handling of that is done throught the sampler interface.

 Future improvements
 *******************